trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 This project requires some knowledge of Tasmota and the ability to modify files and compile a special version that includes the 'xsns123' driver in the build.
 It also requires some working knowledge of the Berry scripting language used in Tasmota.

-There is also a hardware component that needs to be built and connect the Seeburg wall box to the ESP32 processor used with Tasmota.
+There is also a hardware component that needs to be built to connect the Seeburg wall box to the ESP32 processor used with Tasmota.

 ~~~